mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

     line-height: 1;
 }
 ```
 This style targets the `<h1>` in the `<header>`.
 Adjust this style to work on mobile.
-A smaller value `line'height` is good if your header wraps on mobile and `margin-bottom` ensure a gap is retained between the heading and paragraph.
+A smaller value `line-height` is good if your header wraps on mobile and `margin-bottom` ensure a gap is retained between the heading and paragraph.

 The final section of code provides a very neat solution for creating a button out of the `<a>` element. **Why?** You may want to add a *call to action*.
 This may be a direct link to your form - *contact me* or perhaps a request to *download your cv (pdf)*.